Mikerniker/100_Days_of_Python/Day24/README.md

 ### The challenge

-- Create a letter using a given .txt file
+- Create a letter using starting_letter.txt
+- For each name in invited_names.txt
-- In a given list of names, replace a [name] placeholder with the actual name.
+- Replace the [name] placeholder with the actual name.
 - Save the letters in the folder "ReadyToSend".

 ### Links